 Further information regarding governance arrangements pursuant to CRR Article 435 (2) and remuneration policy pursuant to CRR Article 450 can be found in the bank's annual report and on the bank's webpage.

-Betri Banki's organisational structure is illustrated below.
+Betri Banki's organisational structure is illustrated on the following page.